vanessa-pereira/PIANISSIMO/README.md

 # PIANISSIMO
-openEHR data models for Personalised physIcal Activity promotioN in arthrItis patientS uSIng a sMartphone-based sOlution
+Data models and terminologies for Personalised physIcal Activity promotioN in arthrItis patientS uSIng a sMartphone-based sOlution